WordPress/gutenberg/docs/contributors/triage.md

 To keep the repository healthy, it needs to be triaged regularly. **Triage is the practice of reviewing existing issues and pull requests to make sure they’re relevant, actionable, and have all the information they need**.
 Anyone can help triage, although you’ll need to be a member of the triage team for the Gutenberg repository to modify an issue’s labels or edit its title.

+> Besides this page, the [How to do triage on GitHub](https://learn.wordpress.org/tutorial/how-to-do-triage-on-github/) tutorial is another great resource to get introduced to triage

 ## Join the triage team

 The triage team is an open group of people with a particular role of making sure triage is done consistently across the Gutenberg repo.
 There are various types of triage which happen: